houshuang/stian-notes/content/Just-in-Time-Project-Management.md

     - **speed** - **acceleration**
         - cultivating ability to **change** speed and direction, modulating as you go
         - trying to avoid bridging costs, and instead always focusing on small deliverables
-        - not starting things at the end of a work session (<span class="highlight">even though some authors will always leave themselves a few pages into the next page, to make it easier to start the next morning</span>)
+        - not starting things at the end of a work session (&#8203;<mark>even though some authors will always leave themselves a few pages into the next page, to make it easier to start the next morning</mark>)
 - Workflow strategies
     - Planning
         - **Archipelago of ideas**